markjprice/cs12dotnet8/docs/code-editors/rider.md

 If you have seen older .NET projects before then you might have expected more code, even just to output a simple message.
 This project has minimal statements because some of the required code is written for you by the compiler when you target .NET 6 or later.

-If you had created the project with .NET SDK 5.0 or earlier, or if you had selected the check box labelled **Do not use top-level statements**, then the `Program.cs` file would have more statements, as shown in the following code:
+If you had created the project with .NET SDK 5.0 or earlier, or if you had used Visual Studio 2022 or the `dotnet new` command with options to use the older style, then the `Program.cs` file would have more statements, as shown in the following code:
 ```cs
 using System;